 This graduate certificate program is intended for students interested in science and methods for ensuring secrecy, integrity, availability, and legitimate use of information systems.
-The certificate may be pursued concurrently with any of the graduate programs in the Volgenau School.
+The certificate may be pursued concurrently with any of the graduate programs in the College of Engineering and Computing.

-The graduate certificate may only be pursued on a part-time basis.
+This graduate certificate may be pursued on a full-or part-time basis

 Applicants must hold a baccalaureate degree from an accredited institution and have earned a GPA of 3.00 or higher in the last 60 credits.